bjornkihlberg/PureScript-Tutorials/ex05 - optics/README.md

 ## Description
 ### Profunctor optics
 The subject of optics or lenses is quite big.
 There is [a book](https://leanpub.com/lenses) on this subject.
 In this tutorial I will only show some basics.
 Optics seem quite easy to work with but a little bit more complicated to build from scratch.
 I'll try to summarise as best as I understand how this works.
+#### Motivation

-Working with deeply nested datastructures in FP can be difficult.
+Working with deeply nested datastructures in FP can be inconvenient.
 ```purescript
 type RecordA = { b :: RecordB }
 type RecordB = { x :: Int }